 As a parent, you may notice that your child has developed a practice of grinding their teeth.
 However, this is not a cause for concern.
 Interestingly, a lot of children experience bruxism at one point or another during teething.
 In fact, recent studies have shown that 3 in 10 children would grind or clench their teeth while growing.

 Here’s the good news: Your child would outgrow the process in due course.
+And of course prevent tooth eruption down the line.

 What Makes Babies Grind Their New Teeth?